mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 components used, and their reference designator assignments ("R3", "IC7", etc), can change across versions.

-github keeps a full history of every file, but you have to deliberately go look for an old version if you need one, because the default view on github always shows you the latest version of everything.
+github keeps a full history of every file (that's really the whole point of git), but you have to deliberately go look for an old version if you need one, because github's default view simply shows you the latest version of everything.

 To see the full version history of a file, find the BOM file in the github tree, open it, and then click the <b>History</b> button